 Earth, Wind and Fire opened Sunday’s line-up on the main stage.
 Their music invariably makes one want to dance and laugh and smile.
 The musicians may have aged over the last 40 years, but their performances continue to be filled with contagious passion and love.
 They were a personal favourite, finishing their set with the tremendously catchy and romantic Written in the Stone.
 Two Door Cinema Club also played on the main stage with their habitual gusto and Frank Ocean’s soulful music was hauntingly beautiful.
 A brilliant little discovery was Story Books, an up-and-coming little band from Kent who have just come to public attention by opening for The Rolling Stones at Glastonbury this summer.
 They are certainly a band to watch; with a very clear voice and direction, it will be interesting to see how they develop.
 Simple Kids is a particularly beautiful piece.
 Closing the festival on Sunday was The Killers on the main stage and David Guetta on BBC Radio 1 Stage, their contrasting acts mingling interestingly as spectators slowly dispersed to their tents or homes.

 It was a weekend for artists rather than for superstars, with many smaller groups making a much more lasting impression than established heavy-weights.
 Indeed, during their performance, Wesley Schultz of The Lumineers thanked everyone who had listened to their whole album and not just their hit Ho Hey.
 This comment underlined an important difference in aims and attitude between different acts; drawing a line between those who were there for the music and those who were there for the glory.

-For further information about T in the Park and to see photos and video highlights, visit here.
+For further information about T in the Park and to see photos and video highlights visit the festival’s website here.